TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 ### Submissions

+Please upload all the required materials to a GitHub repository and submit the repository link to us.
+The repository should contain:

-- The shared link for the saved model in huggingface format and the compiled model via MLC-MiniCPM.
+- A folder: For the saved model in huggingface format

+- A folder: For the compiled model via MLC-MiniCPM.
 (Make Sure that the saved model and compiled model can be downloaded via this shared link)

+- A folder: For the source code of your method as well as a readme for usage explanation.

-- The model definition file (.py) and its configur file.
+- The (wrapped) model definition file (.py) and its configuration file which required by opencompass evaluation.

-- The evaluated results containing scores of CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA , Throughput and GPU memory usage. (.csv).
+- A CSV file: For the evaluated results.
+It should contain scores of CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA , Throughput and GPU memory usage. (.csv).
 Please generate CSV file via Generate_CSV.py

 <span style="color:red"><strong>Please join us on Discord for discussions and up-to-date announcements:</strong></span>